Bringing the Science of Reading Home - Ready4K®

 A direct concept, systematic, multisensory approach to phonics

-Some kids may learn to read in that “magical” way, where the ability seems to land in their lap.
-But for kids like Simon and me – and the 25 million children in US schools who can not read proficiently – learning to read requires so much more than natural ability.
+Some kids may learn to read in that “magical” way, where by way of a mysterious natural process they go straight to skilled reading.
+But for kids like Simon and me – and the 25 million children in US schools who struggle with reading ability – learning to read requires much more than purely inherent ability.

 According to research, a big part of that “more” is phonics – a direct concept, systematic, multisensory approach to phonics instruction, like the PAF program I studied.

 Why is such a structured approach so important for reading?
-When educators teach reading and language abilities in carefully scoped and sequenced ways, kids’ brains can better organize the information.
+When educators teach reading and oral language skills in carefully scoped-and-sequenced ways, kids’ brains can better organize the information.
 This organization allows kids to then quickly retrieve what they know.

 Think of it this way: imagine you need to locate a specific pair of socks.
 Having your socks strewn about the house makes it hard, not to mention frustrating, to find the ones you need.
-On the other hand, when your socks are carefully sorted, organized and stored, you can easily find the socks you seek, no problem.
+On the other hand, when your socks are carefully sorted and organized in your drawers, you can easily find the pair you seek with no problem.

 Why does the science of reading matter for literacy?